-With its legacy of innovation, its wide range of performance opportunities, and its commitment to musical excellence, NEC is the perfect home for Contemporary Improvisation, and we’re also proud to be part of the world’s greatest music school!
+With its legacy of innovation, its wide range of performance opportunities, and its commitment to musical excellence, NEC is the perfect home for Contemporary Improvisation, and we’re proud to be part of the world’s greatest music school!

 NEC’s Contribution to Contemporary Improvisation

-Our graduates include such notable performers as internationally renowned jazz and Klezmer clarinetist Don Byron, keyboardist John Medeski of Medeski, Martin & Wood, and Jacqueline Schwab, whose solo piano improvisations were featured in Ken Burns’s award-winning PBS series "The Civil War."
+Our graduates include such notable performers as internationally renowned jazz and Klezmer clarinetist Don Byron, keyboardist John Medeski of Medeski, Martin & Wood, singer-songwriters Sarah Jarosz and Aoife O'Donovan, violinist/singer/composer (and NEC CI faculty member) Eden MacAdam-Somer, and Jacqueline Schwab, whose solo piano improvisations were featured in Ken Burns’s award-winning PBS series "The Civil War."

 Development of Basic Ear Skills

 Your studies begin with a rigorous ear training program designed to build basic aural skills.
 You will be initially assigned a set of recorded melodies, from many different musical traditions, to be sung from memory.
 This memorization is done solely by ear, allowing you to assimilate the details of each different style and absorb not only the superficial characteristics but also the deeper emotional and spiritual aspects of each piece.
 You will also work on traditional ear training.

 In private lessons, you will be trained in improvisation, composition, and instrumental skills.

-As you master basic ear skills, the Contemporary Improvisation program of studies becomes more flexible and becomes tailored to your individual needs.
+As you master basic ear skills, the Contemporary Improvisation curriculum becomes more flexible and tailored to your individual needs.
 You will begin to define yourself by choosing the artists or styles most germane to your musical personality.
 Then, through deep aural absorption of your chosen musical roots, a synthesis becomes possible, and a musical self-portrait will begin to emerge in your improvisations.

-Electives supplement the core curriculum outlined above, and may include such courses as "Indian Modal Improvisation," "Yiddish Music Performance Styles," "The Music of Billie Holiday," and "Issues and Trends in American Music."
+Electives supplement the core curriculum and may include such courses as "Indian Modal Improvisation," "Film Noir," "Eastern European Jewish Music Performance Traditions," "Music, Spirit, and Transformation," "West African Music," "Eco-Music," "Open Forms, Graphic Scores, and Structured Improvisation," and "Issues and Trends in American Music."

 Anthony Coleman, who teaches "Development of Personal Style," performs Christian Marclay's Shuffle (2007) while surrounded by Marclay's Chalkboard (2010), at New York's Whitney Museum of Art.
 Video from WNYC on YouTube.

 Interested in joining us?
 Click here for information about our application process.